-1. You CAN’T automatically add an email signature under a reply
+1. You can't automatically add an email signature under a reply

-Now, it’s important to note that the Transport Rule feature in Microsoft 365 has a disclaimer function, not an email signature one.
+It’s important to note that the Transport Rule feature in Microsoft 365 has a disclaimer function, not an email signature one.
 As far as Microsoft is concerned, this is for automatically adding plain disclaimer text only, not an HTML email signature.
 Therefore, Microsoft 365 will add a signature to the very bottom of the message body.

-2. An email signature CAN include HTML images and hyperlinks
+2. An email signature can include HTML images and hyperlinks

-Even though it might seem like you can only add basic text to your Office 365 email signature using a Transport Rule, you do have the ability to paste HTML images and hyperlinks into your signature.
+Even though it might seem like you can only add basic text to your Office 365 email signature using a Transport Rule, you can paste HTML images and hyperlinks into your signature.

-3. You CAN autocomplete email signatures with each user’s contact details
+3. You can autocomplete email signatures with each user’s contact details

 Writing %%DisplayName%%, for example, in the appropriate section of an email signature will ensure Office 365 replaces it with the user’s actual display name.
-This ensures every email signature is automatically personalized for each user in your Microsoft 365 tenancy.
+This means every email signature is automatically personalized for each user in your Microsoft 365 tenancy.
 A simple Google search will show you a complete list of all available email signature attributes you can include.

 To resolve this issue, you need to create separate Transport Rules dependent on the contact details within your Microsoft 365/Azure Directory.

-4. You CAN have different signatures for different departments
+4. You can have different signatures for different departments

-5. You CAN’T test your email signatures in advance
+5. You can't test your email signatures in advance

-6. Email signature updates CAN take up to two hours to take effect
+6. Email signature updates can take up to two hours to take effect

 Microsoft has stated that changes to a Microsoft 365 Transport Rule may not always take effect immediately.
 If you create an Office 365 email signature that you want to test or have an update to deploy, you may need to wait up to two hours before the new signature template is ‘live’.